Thalassocracy/high-metal-legion-balance/readme.md

 ### Peacekeeper
 Movement Speed: 15 -> 16
+Health: 140 -> 100
+Damage: 19.5 -> 20
+Fire Rate: 1.2 -> 1.1

 ### Lancer
 *The Lancer has always been problematic.
 It wants to be an anti-vehicle unit, but it has always been better at kiting Dox than fighting the Ant.*

-*We want to restore the Lancer sniper fantasy, but balancing that is difficult.*
+*We want to restore the Lancer sniper fantasy, but balancing that is difficult.
+It seems like a lower pitch rate is sufficient to allow for this though.*
-Movement Speed: 15 -> 12
+Movement Speed: 15 -> 14
+Damage: 125 -> 175
 Fire Rate: 0.61 -> 0.5
-Damage: 125 -> 175
 Range: 75 -> 100
-Pitch Rate: 360 -> 45
+Pitch Rate: 360 -> 55
-Yaw Rate: 360 -> 45
+Yaw Rate: 360 -> 55
-Initial Projectile Velocity: 500 -> 100
-Max Projectile Velocity: 500 -> 200
-Projectile Lifetime: 0.28 -> 1
+Projectile Lifetime: 0.28 -> 0.3
 AT Commander modifier: 1.3 -> 1
 AT Structure modifier: 1.3 -> 1
 AT Vehicle modifier: 1.3 -> 1